 Skip to content

-The recording module adds video output to your tests.
-It exposes a small surface backed by a handful of platform-specific implementations and a router that picks the right one per call.
+The recording module adds video output and native still-window screenshots to your tests.
+It exposes small surfaces backed by platform-specific implementations and routers that pick the right one per call.

 External dependencies